dmarticus/hackage-dark-theme/README.md

 # Hackage Dark Theme

-Dark mode color theme that inspired by the source code displayed in [hackage](https://hackage.haskell.org/), the Haskell documentation site.
+Dark mode color theme that was inspired by the source code displayed in [hackage](https://hackage.haskell.org/), the Haskell documentation site.

 ## Installation